 Current Graduate School policy on time limits states that a candidate for a doctoral degree who fails to take the final oral examination and deposit the dissertation within 5 years after passing the preliminary examination may be required to take another preliminary examination and to be admitted to candidacy a second time.

-To offer flexibility amidst the major disruption that COVID-19 may have on doctoral candidates’ research and scholarship progress during Spring 2020 and possibly Summer 2020, the Graduate School will extend the 5-year time limit by 8 months for all doctoral degree candidates who are (or will be) in dissertator status in Spring 2020 or Summer 2020.Posted on 11:11 AM, March 26, 2020
+To offer flexibility amidst the major disruption that COVID-19 may have on doctoral candidates’ research and scholarship progress during Spring 2020 and Summer 2020, the Graduate School will extend the 5-year time limit by 8 months for all doctoral degree candidates who are (or will be) in dissertator status in Spring 2020 or Summer 2020.Last updated 12:12 PM, June 1, 2020

 How do I submit paper enrollment change forms to the Graduate School?

-With the recent announcement that Bascom Hall is closed, the Graduate School cannot accept hardcopy forms.
+Because Bascom Hall is closed, the Graduate School cannot accept hardcopy forms.
 If you need to submit paper enrollment change forms (course change requests, withdrawals, etc.), please scan the form or take a photo of it on a mobile device and email it to firstname.lastname@example.org.
 Graduate School services, including academic services and funding or travel grant processing, are still available by email (preferred) and phone at 608-262-4322.
-(Graduate programs have received instructions about alternatives to paper warrant processing.)Posted on 12:21 PM, March 23, 2020
+(Graduate programs have received instructions about alternatives to paper warrant processing.)Last updated 12:07 PM, April 20, 2020

 How do I request a refund from UW-Madison?